yohan-hicof/motorbike_lean_tracker/README.md

 -----For the App-----

-- Change the app name
+- Make the main screen background rotating.

-- Add a background for the main screen, maybe for the replay screen.
+- Add a background for the recap screen.

 - Improve the design of the buttons